How to Shape Your Beard Without a Barber

 - (Optional) Use the trimmer over the comb if you want a brisker cut.

 If you’re growing a full beard, you’ll want to give special attention to that little area between the hair on the top of your head and your beard.
 Sideburns – a lot of bearded men forget about this area and let the mutton chops run wild.
 Trim these down to be equal with your head hair.
 This is the most likely spot to get out of control first.

 Shaving some stubble and excess areas of growth is the easy part.
 What gets really hard is shaping the volume and length of the beard.

 Unruly Growth Elimination

 A major problem you’ll run into is runaway hairs on the sides (cheek/sideburn areas) of your beard.
 What happens a lot of times it that the beard gets tangled and these drapes of hair swoop down.
 They begin to look unruly and thin.

 The best course of action here is to cut these and even them out with sheers.
 First, begin by combing out the hair and only cutting off a minimal amount.
 Then you can get to shaping by taking less than a quarter inch each time.
 It will take a while, but you’ll thank yourself for it later.

 This begins to even out the hair and gets rid of any split ends.
 Yes, those are a thing with beards.
 Your beard won’t feel as dry, and the root of your beard will continue to grow out a fresh facial sprout.

-By adding this into your routine once a week, you’ll eliminate any beard resetting problems.
+By adding this into your routine once a week, you’ll eliminate any beard trimming mishaps.
 Under no circumstances should you restart a beard because of a runaway razor or stray cut.
 If you do mess up beyond belief, then try to salvage your beard and go for a shorter look if necessary.